Here are some additional highlights of my career so far:

 The inspiring documentary "Seeing is Believing" about the aftermath of the genocide in Rwanda.
 I wrote two songs for the documentary and was honored to share the score with so many unbelievable African musicians.

-I have also had songs performed on Turner Network Television, project Dogwaffle and also by Peter Criss.
+I have also had songs performed on Turner Network Television, project Dogwaffle and also recorded by Peter Criss.

 The "Chancellors" .
 1966